tamathecat/tamathecat.github.io/_pages/qizi-51.md

 Zhu Yue was once stopped by his “friendly” school classmates for a heart-to-heart chat.
 In these ten years, his experience with this kind of matter was nothing out of the ordinary–not only seniors, but even juniors often partook in looking for him to stir up trouble.

 And so, for many years, he accumulated much of this sole experience–of shutting his eyes, staying silent, and enduring–waiting for the other party to finish venting and go away.
-However, even to this day, he is still waiting.
+However, even to this day, he was still waiting.

 Following a few muffled sounds, his surroundings restored to its original peace.
 He sneakily opened his eyes and the reflection of a pair of shoes entered his view while next to them, the few people that just bullied him lay scattered and sprawled on the ground.